Maverick0351a/Oscillink/README.md

 ## Release & PyPI publishing (maintainers)

 We publish to PyPI via GitHub Actions using GitHub OIDC Trusted Publishing (no API tokens).
-The workflow is `.github/workflows/publish.yml` and supports TestPyPI and PyPI.
+The workflow is `.github/workflows/publish.yml` and publishes directly to PyPI on GitHub Release.

 One‑time setup (already in progress):

 - In PyPI project settings → Publishing, add a GitHub Actions trusted publisher for `Maverick0351a/Oscillink` and `.github/workflows/publish.yml`.
 It will show as "pending" until the first publish runs.

-Triggers:

-- Push a tag like `vX.Y.Z` → builds the package and uploads to TestPyPI
+Trigger:

-- Publish a GitHub Release (for the same tag) → uploads the same built artifacts to PyPI
+- Publish a GitHub Release (for tag `vX.Y.Z`) → builds and uploads to PyPI

 Release steps:

 1) Bump version in `pyproject.toml` under `[project] version = "X.Y.Z"` and commit.
-2) Create and push a tag `vX.Y.Z` to trigger TestPyPI publish.
+2) Create and push a tag `vX.Y.Z` (the Release will reference this tag).
 Example (PowerShell):

 ```powershell
 git tag v0.1.6
 git push origin v0.1.6
 ```

-3) After TestPyPI looks good, create a GitHub Release for the tag `vX.Y.Z` (via the GitHub UI).
+3) Create a GitHub Release for the tag `vX.Y.Z` (via the GitHub UI).
 This publishes to PyPI.

 Notes:

 - The workflow builds with PEP 517 (`python -m build`) and publishes using `pypa/gh-action-pypi-publish@release/v1` via OIDC (`id-token: write`).
 - No repository secrets are required for publishing.
-If you want to fall back to token-based publishing, reintroduce Twine with `PYPI_API_TOKEN`/`TEST_PYPI_API_TOKEN` secrets and remove OIDC permissions.
+If you want to fall back to token-based publishing, reintroduce Twine with `PYPI_API_TOKEN` and remove OIDC permissions.

 ---